-- Ensure you register with myBUPA when you have received your membership number - If you would like to renew or increase the length of your OSHC, please contact Bupa. - If you would like extra cover for items not covered e.g. dental, physiotherapy, optometry (glasses, contact lenses), you may wish to take out extras cover for an additional cost. - If you change your address while living in Australia you should notify Bupa within seven days. - If the doctor you visit does not accept your Bupa card, please pay the bill in full for your visit, and collect your receipt.
+- > If you would like to renew or increase the length of your OSHC, please contact Bupa. - > If you would like extra cover for items not covered e.g. dental, physiotherapy, optometry (glasses, contact lenses), you may wish to take out extras cover for an extra cost. - > If you change your address while living in Australia you should notify Bupa within seven days. - > If the doctor you visit does not accept your Bupa card, please pay the bill in full for your visit, and collect your receipt.
 Then take your receipt to any Bupa Australia branch where you can apply for a rebate.

-If you have any questions visit the Bupa Australia website at bupa.com.au/healthinsurance/oshc or call 1800 888 942 (24 hours) from within Australia.
+If you have any questions visit the Bupa Australia website at oshc.bupa.com.au or call 1800 888 942 (24 hours) from within Australia.